Diabetes and Dementia: The Emerging Science of Type 3 Diabetes

 The Unsettled Science of Alzheimer’s

-However, here’s the twist in the plot – there are cases of Alzheimer’s that appear to have no apparent link to insulin resistance.
-The scientific community is still in the process of unraveling the intricacies of Alzheimer’s, its multifaceted causes, and its intricate relationship with diabetes.
-Picture it as trying to assemble a complex puzzle with missing pieces, each discovery leading to more questions than answers.
+However, here’s the twist in the storyline – there are cases of Alzheimer’s that do not seem to have any conceivable link with insulin resistance.
+The scientific community is slowly unraveling the complications of Alzheimer’s, multi-factorial causes, and the complex relationship it seems to have with diabetes.
+Imagine trying to piece a puzzle together with missing parts, and every discovery leaves as many questions as answers.

 Symptoms to Watch For: A Closer Look